-CHACE: Jerry Flowers says the outlaws will be charged next week - 12 counts larceny of a domestic animal.
-(SOUNDBITE OF SONG,"TILOGY OF ROY")
+CHACE: Jerry flowers says the outlaws will be charged next week - 12 counts larceny of a domestic animal.

 SMITH: First, if you want to see some photos of Jerry and some cows and the auction house where all the action went down, they are at our website, npr.org/money.

 SMITH: We have a few people we'd like to thank.
-Agents Paul Cornett and Donnie Crain, Jeff Jaronek with the Oklahoma Cattlemen's Association, Bill Barnhart, he's the owner of OKC West, the auction house, Rod Hall, the state veterinarian.
-And a special thanks to Johnnie's Grill in El Reno, Oklahoma.
+Agents Paul Cornett and Donnie Crain, Jeff Jaronek with the Oklahoma Cattlemen's Association, Bill Barnhart, he's the owner of OKC West, the auction house, Rod Hall, the state veterinarian, And a special thanks to Johnnie's Grill in El Reno, Okla.

 CHACE: They make an amazing cheeseburger.